 One of the biggest advantages of pocket Wi-Fi is that it allows you to connect multiple devices to the internet at once.
 This means that you can use your laptop, tablet, and smartphone all at the same time, without needing to switch between different networks.

-They're also great for traveling.
-Many pocket Wi-Fi devices are designed to work with multiple cellular networks and in multiple countries, so you can use them wherever you go.
-This can be especially useful if you're traveling to multiple countries on the same trip, as you won't need to worry about buying a new SIM card or paying for expensive roaming charges.
+They’re also great for traveling.
+Many pocket Wi-Fi devices are designed to work with multiple phone networks and in multiple countries, so you can use them wherever you go.
+This is super useful when traveling to multiple countries on the same trip, as you won’t need to worry about buying a new SIM card or paying for expensive roaming charges.

 RoamWiFi 4G LTE WiFi Mobile Hotspot Router